Category Archives: Personal

 Next appointment … to the photographer.
 (No time for lunch!)

-I located this place searching the internet and after reading the reviews, I decided to call them.
+I located this place by searching the internet, and after reading the reviews, I decided to call them.
 After speaking with Mary, she answered all my questions to my satisfaction.
 I was able to coordinate a time with her, not long after my hair and makeup session.

-The studio, located in the Museum district, is in a historical home in Houston.
-Husband and wife team, Tom and Mary were friendly and accommodating.
+The studio, situated in the Museum District, is housed in a historic home in Houston.
+The husband-and-wife team, Tom and Mary, were friendly and accommodating.
 The atmosphere, charmingly odd, had an old-fashioned feel, and I immediately felt at ease.
-After changing outfits in complete privacy: show time!
+After changing outfits in complete privacy, show time!

-Thank you for accompanying me in this journey; many more to come.
+Thank you for accompanying me on this journey; many more to come.
 After so many years, I am beginning to look and feel like a published author.

 © M.A.
 Pérez 2014, All Rights Reserved